Physics 178/278 - Biophysics and dynamics of neurons and networks

 DK lecture notes (7.2 MB PDF)

-Attractor dynamics in the fly brain - Kim, Rouault, Druckmann & Jayaraman reprint
+Ring Attractor Dynamics in the Drosophila Central Brain - Kim, Rouault, Druckmann & Jayaraman reprint (5.3 MB PDF)

 The Beach Boys in 1966